afsinlogoglu/afsinlogoglu/README.md

 - 👋 Hi, I’m @afsinlogoglu
-- 👀 I’m interested in JS and PHP
+- 👀 I’m interested in Node.js and PHP
-- 🌱 I’m currently learning Node.js
 - 📫 How to reach me => 'afsinlogoglu@gmail.com' or https://www.linkedin.com/in/afsinlogoglu/